 Healthcare providers should always use their clinical judgment and consider exceptions, particularly for patients who are severely immunocompromised.

 Rationale - Per the CDC, reinfection is unlikely to occur within the first 3 months (90 days) after infection.
 Recovered persons, however, may continue to shed detectable but non-infectious SARS-COV-2 virus for up to 3 months.

 For more detailed discussion of this evidence and CDC recommendations, see Interim Guidance on Ending Isolation and Precautions for Adults with COVID-19.

 LAC DPH will attempt to contact patients with laboratory confirmed COVID-19 by phone in order to interview them about possible exposures and to identify others who may have also been exposed to the infection (contact tracing).
 They will leave a call back number if necessary.
 If they cannot reach the patient by phone, they will send a letter.
 LA County Public Health will provide information to cases and contacts about how to protect themselves and others from COVID-19 and information about resources for delivery of essentials such as food and medicines if needed.

 This flyer explains to patients what to expect.

-Instructions for patients is available on webpages in English and Spanish and in PDFs in 13 languages– visit home isolation and home quarantine to view these resources.
+Instructions for patients - are available on webpages in English and Spanish and in PDFs in 13 languages– visit home isolation and quarantine and other instructions for close contacts to view these resources.

 Information about symptoms - information from DPH (ph.lacounty.gov/covidcare) and the CDC for people who want to learn about symptoms, or who have symptoms of COVID-19 but have not been tested or sought medical advice.Home Cleaning Guidance